rqueue/RQVisual/README.md

 * The first row (`r1`) will be `5.0` points from its superview's top.
 * The first row and second row (`r2`) will be `5.0` points apart.
-* The second row will be `15.0` points from the bototm of its superview's bottom.
+* The second row will be `15.0` points from the bottom of its superview's bottom.

 To specify custom padding between rows, you must add labels to the rows by preceding the visual format string with a name for that row and a colon.
 The name can be anything as long as it matches the variables in the `rowSpacingVisualFormat`.
 The `rowSpacingVisualFormat` string is composed in the same way as Auto Layout's Visual Format Language except instead of placing views between square brackets you place row labels.